Mairéad Carlin: Celtic Woman

 On 5 August 2013 the Celtic Woman website reported that Chloë Agnew would be taking a break from Celtic Woman to work on solo projects.
-On 23 August 2013 it reported Carlin would be taking Chloë's place.
+On 23 August 2013 it was reported Carlin would be taking Chloë's place.
 On 13 January 2021, Carlin announced that she was taking a break from the group to focus on other projects.
 In 2023 she announced her return to Celtic Woman for the Christmas 2023 tour and the 20th anniversary special.
+On 2 September 2026 it was revealed on the Celtic Woman website that Carlin would be taking a hiatus from the ensemble to have a child with the possibility of returning to the group.

+Sending our warmest wishes to Máiréad as she steps away to begin a new chapter with Ronan [her husband].
+Huge congratulations to them both!
+We’re incredibly grateful for everything Máiréad has brought to Celtic Woman and wish her every happiness in this exciting new chapter.
+We hope to welcome her back to the Celtic Woman family again soon.

 Personal

 In September 2016, she married singer and dancer Ronan Scolard.